×

 When we asked people what advice they would give someone preparing to move to Kampong Chhnang, they said:

 "Expats moving to Kampong Chhnang should be aware that the official language is Khmer, and while English is spoken in some areas, it is not widely spoken throughout the city.
 The cost of living is relatively low compared to Western countries, but the standard of living may also be lower.
 Healthcare facilities in Kampong Chhnang are not as advanced as in Western countries, so expats should ensure they have comprehensive health insurance that covers medical evacuation.
 The city is generally safe, but petty crime like pickpocketing can occur, so it's important to be vigilant.
 The climate in Kampong Chhnang is tropical, with a rainy season from May to October and a dry season from November to April.
 Expats should be prepared for high temperatures and humidity year-round.
 The local cuisine is heavily based on rice and fish, and vegetarian options may be limited.
 Tap water is not safe to drink, so expats should always drink bottled water.
 Public transportation is limited and often crowded, so many expats choose to rent or buy a motorbike for getting around.
 Traffic can be chaotic and road conditions poor, so expats should be cautious when driving.
 The culture in Kampong Chhnang is deeply rooted in Buddhism, and expats should respect local customs and traditions.
 This includes dressing modestly, particularly when visiting temples and other religious sites.
 Internet and mobile phone coverage can be unreliable, particularly in more rural areas.
 Expats should also be aware that power outages can occur.
-Finally, expats should be aware that the Cambodian government requires all foreigners to register their presence in the country with the local police," explained one expat living in Kampong Chhnang, Cambodia.
+Finally, expats should be aware that the Cambodian government requires all foreigners to register their presence in the country with the local police," said one expat in Kampong Chhnang.

 How do I find a place to live in Kampong Chhnang?